You need to log in or sign up before continuing.

 • “What should my realistic expectations be?”

-Ask specific questions that let your doctor know exactly what your concerns are.
+Ask specific questions that will inform your doctor of your exact concerns.

-The National Eczema Association reviews biologic drugs that are in development for the treatment of eczema.
-These new medications may provide relief from eczema symptoms when other topical treatments like corticosteroids, moisturizers, ointments, and creams haven’t worked effectively.
-Biologics are injectable drugs that work by targeting overactive cells in the immune system.
-Dupilumab (Dupixent) and tralokinumab (Adbry) are currently the only biologic drugs approved for the treatment of eczema.
+Some biologic drugs have been approved for the treatment of eczema.
+These medications may provide relief from eczema symptoms when other topical treatments like corticosteroids, moisturizers, ointments, and creams haven’t worked effectively.
+Biologics are typically injectable drugs that work by targeting overactive cells in the immune system.

-Janus kinase (JAK) inhibitors are a new class of drugs that block the pathways of overactive proteins in the immune system associated with inflammation.
+Janus kinase (JAK) inhibitors are a class of drugs that block the pathways of overactive signals in the immune system associated with inflammation.
 These drugs were originally approved for the treatment of rheumatoid arthritis and psoriatic arthritis.
 JAK inhibitors are now available for eczema.

-Talk to your doctor about the benefits and drawbacks of emerging drugs.
+Talk to your doctor about the benefits and drawbacks of treatment options.
 Ask how quickly results can be achieved with these medications and if the effects are long-lasting.
 Because of the potential for both minor and major side effects, talk about what you should expect if you start a new treatment.
-You can also discuss the possibility of participating in clinical trials — research studies that test new drugs.
+You can also discuss the possibility of participating in clinical trials — research studies that examine new drugs.

 Start the Conversation